Xilinx/gemx/GEMX_ENGINE_UG.md

 ---------------------|-------------|--------------------------
 typedef t_FloatType | matrix element type.<br> supported types: uint16, int16, short, unsigned short. | configured by GEMX_dataType.<br> default value is short.
 unsigned int t_DdrWidth | number of matrix elements in a memory word retrieved from DDR.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 4.
-unsigned int t_aColMemWords | number of memory words that form the columns of the locl block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 2. unsigned int t_bColMemWord  | number of memory words that form the colums of the local block buffer for matrix B. | configured by GEMX_gemmNBlocks.<br> default value is 1.
+unsigned int t_aColMemWords | number of memory words that form the columns of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 2. unsigned int t_bColMemWord  | number of memory words that form the colums of the local block buffer for matrix B. | configured by GEMX_gemmNBlocks.<br> default value is 1.

-The template parameters are configured at compile time and define the sizes of local block buffers used in the implementation.
+The template parameters are configured at compile time and used to define the sizes of local block buffers in the implementation.
 The matrix A local block buffer size is (t_aRowMemWords * t_DdrWidth) x (t_aColMemWords * t_DdrWidth).
 The matrix B local block buffer size is (t_aColMemWords * t_DdrWidth) x (t_bColMemWords * t_DdrWidth).
 The matrix C local block buffer size is (t_aRowMemWords * t_DdrWidth) x (t_bColMemWords * t_DdrWidth).
 In the matrix size representation given here, the first number always represents the height or rows in terms of matrix elements, the second number represents the width or columns in terms of matrix elements.

 * Functions

 Function name | Parameters | Description
 --------------|------------|------------
-runGemm | *DdrWideType \*p_DdrRd*: memory pointer used to read matrices from the device memory;<br> *DdrWideType \*p_DdrWr*: memory pointer used to write result matrix C back to the device memory;<br> *GemmArgsType &p_Args*: a record that contains the matrices' sizes and lead dimensions information. | it implements the matrix matrix multiplication on an FPGA.
+runGemm | *DdrWideType \*p_DdrRd*: memory pointer used to read matrices from the device memory;<br> *DdrWideType \*p_DdrWr*: memory pointer used to write result matrix C back to the device memory;<br> *GemmArgsType &p_Args*: a record that contains the matrices' sizes and lead dimensions' information. | it implements the matrix matrix multiplication on an FPGA.

 * Features
   * supported matrix format